 The Soviet self-propelled anti-aircraft gun, which began mass production in 1964, the ZSU-23-4 "Shilka", is armed with a quad automatic 23-mm cannon.

 The rate of fire of the self-propelled gun is 3,400 rounds per minute.
-It is aimed at the target manually, semi-automatically, and automatically.
-In automatic and semi-automatic modes, the standard radar is used.
+It is aimed at the target manually, semi-automatically and automatically.
+In automatic and semi-automatic modes, a standard radar is used.

 The Soviet twin anti-aircraft gun was adopted in 1960.
-Production of the ZU-23 was established in the USSR, as well as in Egypt, Iran, the Czech Republic, Slovakia, Bulgaria, and Finland.
+The production of ZU-23 was established in the USSR, as well as in Egypt, Iran, the Czech Republic, Slovakia, Bulgaria and Finland.

 Read also on the topic: